 Research Focused on Edible Insects and Antioxidants

-New research from Frontiers in Nutrition came out that looked at the antioxidant capacity in edible insects compared to orange juice and olive oil.
+New research from Frontiers in Nutrition came out that looked at the antioxidant capacity in edible insects compared that of other antioxidant-rich food sources including orange juice and olive oil.

-Antioxidants, at least from research conducted in the lab, are the chemical molecules that help protect cells in the body by reducing and removing free radicals from damaging those cells.
+Antioxidants, as seen from research conducted in the lab, are the chemical molecules that help protect cells in the body by reducing and removing cell-damaging free radicals.

-The exciting results found that crickets, grasshoppers, and silkworms all contained 5X the antioxidant capacity compared to orange juice.
+The exciting results from this study found that crickets, grasshoppers, and silkworms all contained 5X the antioxidant capacity of orange juice.

 Times More Antioxidants

 “In case you don’t have CRICKETS, you can always do orange juice…”